This government is tearing refugee families apart. Help us stop it.

 Get clued up about family reunion — how it works, what its suspension means for families, what’s the government planning and how to fight back.

-Download our activist toolkit ➜
+Download the activist toolkit ➜

 Our guide is packed with ideas, tips and talking points to take your activism further — from talking to loved ones about the campaign, to lobbying your MP or getting local press attention.

-Download our conversation guide ➜
+Download your conversation guide ➜

 Change starts with conversations.
 Talking to those around you about family reunion can help build understanding and counter the misinformation which is ripe on migration issues.

-We’re a people-powered movemnt and bold campaigns to challenge the government like this one are only possible thanks to people like you.
-Chip in what you can to keep the fight for family reunion case — and give families vital legal and social support.
+We’re a people-powered movement and bold campaigns to challenge the government like this one are only possible thanks to people like you.

 Stories of family reunion